denizgulbahar/react-native-wrapper/README.md

 This project is developed with contributions from the following individuals: **Deniz Gülbahar (@GitHub denizgulbahar)**

-Feel free to customize this template according to your project's specific requirements. **The README.md** file serves as an important document providing information on how to use the component wrapper, integrate components, contribute to the project, and contact the maintainers.
+Feel free to customize this template according to your project's specific requirements. **The README.md** file serves as an important document providing information on how to use the component wrapper, integrate components, and contact the maintainers.